 Whether you’re a professional sports fan or a parent of young athletes, you will undoubtedly want to capture action-packed moments with your camera from time to time.
 Do you need a fancy DSLR for sports photography, or can you manage with your iPhone camera?
 It may surprise you how well your iPhone handles sports photos and shots of moving objects.
 Here are some of our best sports photography tips, so you’re always ready for action.

 Can you shoot good sports photos with your iPhone?

 Capturing fast-moving subjects is challenging for any photographer.
 With action sports photography, you need a quick finger.
 It’s also very helpful to have a newer model phone with a telephoto lens so you can get a little closer to the action.
-The iPhone models currently offering telephoto lenses for great sports photography are iPhone 11 Pro, iPhone 11 Pro Max, iPhone 12 Pro, and iPhone 12 Pro Max.
+The iPhone models currently offering telephoto lenses for great sports photography are iPhone 11 Pro, iPhone 11 Pro Max, and all newer Pro series.

 If you are shooting with a model that doesn’t offer this feature, you can still take decent sports photos.
 The secret will be getting as close as you can to the action without using your digital zoom.
 Or you could invest in an external telephoto lens for your iPhone.

 What makes a good sports photo?

 Sports photography is tricky because the subjects you are trying to capture move so quickly that it can be difficult to freeze the action without the image being blurry.
 A good sports photo is sharp and should capture the emotion or conflict of the moment.
 As a photographer, your job will be to pay close attention to whatever is going on and to be ready to snap a photo at the most critical moments of the game, match, or race.